polterguy/polterguy.github.io/tutorials/cryptography/index.md

 that combines AES and RSA to encrypt a message intended to be sent over an insecure connection to some recipient whom you have access to the public key for.
-For simplicity reasons, we create a key pair as an integral part of the snippet, but these would normally be things you already have access to, in for instance some database table or file, etc.
+For simplicity reasons, we create a key pair as an integral part of the snippet, but these would normally be things you already have access to, in for instance some database table, or file, etc.

 ```
 // Recipient's key.